Plant protection plant health care IFOAM Organics Europe

 Organic farming is one of the main levers to reduce the EU farming sector’s high dependence on synthetic pesticides.
 Synthetic pesticides are problematic because they pollute our soils, water and air, and leave residues on our food.
 Synthetic pesticides also negatively affect farmers and farm workers’ health and working conditions.
 Farming systems that rely heavily on the use of synthetic pesticides or other external inputs can cause economic dependences for farmers, who will need to buy these external inputs year after year.

 Synthetic pesticides, used on conventional farms, can also negatively affect organic farms: pesticides are a main cause of biodiversity loss.
 However, organic farms depend on biodiversity – on the presence of beneficial insects, birds and other organisms that help keeping pests under control.
-Pesticides used on conventional farms, nearby or further away, can contaminate the fields, and the products, on organic farms, due to pesticide drift in the air or polluted irrigation water, amongst others.
+Pesticides used on conventional farms, nearby or further away, can contaminate the fields and the products on organic farms due to pesticide drift in the air or polluted irrigation water, amongst others.

 Concerns over synthetic pesticides have been growing among citizens and policymakers.
 In its Farm to Fork and Biodiversity strategies, the European Commission sets ambitious targets to: